 Some common bans from 6.2 are Dr. Mundo, Zed, Graves, Fiora, Jax, Malphite, and Morgana.

-There will also be two new skins coming soon, just in time for Valentine’s Day!
+There will also be a new lol skin coming soon, just in time for Valentine’s Day!
 Heartseeker Orianna and Sweetheart Sona!

 Thanks for reading, especially if you made it to the end!